sreerekha17/kraftwork/README.md

 ## Next Steps
 - Collect more similar data and perform detailed analysis
-- Integrate with an app that sends targeted coupons based on predicted acceptance probability.
+- Integrate with an app that sends targeted personaized coupons based on predicted acceptance probability such as weather, time of the day, travel destination and so on.